 Grounding line landforms were mapped based on visual identification and interpretation (Fig. 2).
-Morphometric parameters of individual landforms were calculated using standard line geometry tools in ArcGIS and a peak picking function in Matlab from transects across grounding line landforms (Fig. 2).
-We explore correspondence between morphometry, landform distribution, topography, and sediment distribution.
-Analyses are detailed in the Supplementary Methods.
+Morphometric parameters of individual landforms were calculated using standard line geometry tools in ArcGIS and a peak picking function in MATLAB from transects across grounding line landforms (Fig. 2).
+We explore correspondence among morphometry, landform distribution, topography, and sediment distribution.
+Analyses are detailed in the Supplement (Sect.
+S1).